moleculebits/GeneralDFT/README.md

 ```
 cd GeneralDFT
 ```
--Make sure you satify all the requirements in the requirements.txt file.
+-Make sure you satisfy all the requirements in the requirements.txt file.
 The range of module versions you can use should be fairly flexible, but do confirm that the PyTorch version you have installed matches the GPU/CPU you have in your system.

 -If you want to test the files in a blank virtual environment, for instance a conda environemnt, you can install Python 3.9 and then use pip to download the requirements: